PARC AN COLAN ALLOTMENT ASSOCIATION RULES

 7. Boundaries and Access

-7.2 Use barbed wire at all and/or fencing of more than two metres high.
+7.2.1 Use barbed wire at all and/or fencing or hedging of more than 4ft high.

-7.4 Enclose your allotment to such an extent that it is inaccessible for inspection by us.
-Paragraph 12.1 deals with our right of access.
+7.2.3 Enclose your allotment to such an extent that it is inaccessible for inspection by us.
+Paragraph 12.1 deals with our right

-7.7 You must allow access through your allotment to other tenants where that is their only reasonable means of access to get to their allotment.
+7.4 You must allow access through your allotment to other tenants where that is their only reasonable means of access to get to

 8. Structures